atolcd/alfresco-event-scheduling/README.md

 ================================

 This extension allows you to plan events (http://www.doodle.com like) directly from a Share dashlet (the dashlet can be added, either on a user or on a site dashboard).
-Works with: Alfresco **Community** & **Enterprise** 4.x.x / 5.0.x
+Works with: Alfresco **Community** & **Enterprise** 4.2.x / 5.0.x / 5.1.x / 5.2.x

 Building the module
 -------------------
 Check out the project if you have not already done so

         git clone git://github.com/atolcd/alfresco-event-scheduling.git

-An Ant build script is provided to build AMP files containing the custom files.
-Before building, ensure you have edited the `build.properties` file to set the path to your Alfresco SDK.
+This project uses the Alfresco Maven SDK.
+It will produce a platform AMP and a Share AMP.

 To build AMP files, run the following command from the base project directory:

-        ant dist-amp
+        mvn install

 Installing the module